polarityjam/polarityjam/docs/Web-App.rst

 Besides cellular polarity, examples outside the biology are the direction of the wind, the direction of the magnetic field.

+Circular data presents some unique challenges for statistical analysis because traditional statistical methods may not be appropriate for this type of data.
+For instance, computing the average or mean of circular data by summing up the values and dividing by the number of observations will often provide wrong results.

-Here, we generally distinguish between directional, axial and linear data.
+Here, we generally distinguish between directional, axial and linear data (or non-periodic data).
 Directional data are data with values in [0,2 &pi ] or 0 to 360, in radians or degrees, respectively.
 Axial data are data with values [0, &pi] or 0 to 180 in degrees, meaning that it repeats itself after 180 degrees.
 Linear data is not circular data it is supported by the app to plot non-circular data and